| From Palm Springs, California, Mara Purnel of Centenary University (NJ) has the honor

 tongue as gracefully when spoken, riders between the current novice levels

+and the intermediate levels are today called limits.
 A one and a two: Just as hunter seat riders can toss 'novice' and

 'over fences' when put together out of their vocabulary so can western riders